Mintimate/DocVitePressOMR/en/demo/doublePinyinFly.md

 - [https://github.com/HowcanoeWang/rime-lua-aux-code](https://github.com/HowcanoeWang/rime-lua-aux-code)

 ## Auxiliary Code OpenCC
 Haha, actually this is no longer auxiliary code content.
 For convenience when not using auxiliary codes, you can also directly see the content of the shape.
-You can change `show_aux_notice` in `axu_code` to `always`.
+You can change `show_aux_notice` in `aux_code` to `always`.

 You can also use Chaifen OpenCC made by [GGboxCloud](https://github.com/GGboxCloud):
 ```yaml